Braces of Perfect Matching Width 2: Braces of Perfect Matching Width 2

-The first part of the main result of this section is a characterisation of braces of perfect matching width $2$ in terms of their matching elimination width.
-To be more precise, we show that an ordering of the vertices in $A$ of width 2 can be used to construct a \PM-decomposition $\Brace{T,\delta}$ of width $2$ such that $\Spine{\Spine{T}}$ is a path.
-Also, the linear ordering of $A$ obtained from such a path in a \PM-decomposition $\Brace{T,\delta}$ of width $2$ provides an ordering of $A$ of width $2$.
+What follows is a characterisation of braces of perfect matching width two in terms of their matching elimination width.
+To be more precise, we show that an ordering of the vertices in $V_1$ of width two can be used to construct a perfect matching decomposition $\Brace{T,\DecompBijection{}}$ of width two such that $\Spine{\Spine{T}}$ is a path.
+Also, any linear ordering of $V_1$ obtained from such a path in a perfect matching decomposition $\Brace{T,\DecompBijection{}}$ of width two provides an ordering of $V_1$ of width two.